loong218-toast/AlgoTrading-analysis/README.md

 # Limitations

-The LSTM model works with data that is preprocessed by sklearn MinMaxScaler which transform features scaling each feature to a given range.
-Since financial markets have not acutal "Min" and "Max" values, the model accuracy can lose over time.
+The LSTM model works with data that is preprocessed by sklearn MinMaxScaler which transforms features by scaling each feature to a given range.
+Since financial markets do have not actual "Min" and "Max" values, the model accuracy can lose over time.
 Market prices may keep going up or down and may exceed the Min and Max values.

 # Resources
 Python packages : Pandas, Numpy, Tensorflow, Scikit-learn, Plotly, Matplotlib, MetaTrader5, Datetime, Talib, Schedule, Pytz, Isoweek